 Naturally, this topic has made a strong appearance in the strategic plans of cities.
 Many cities are reinforcing their inner and outer attractiveness with a specific food policy and various food initiatives.

 “Gastronomy is an integral part of the cultural heritage of our cities.
 It defines an identity, expresses a way of living and is an undeniable component of health and well-being.

 It is nothing short of essential!
 It represents a key tool for our elected representatives in terms of taste education, quality of living and promotion of tourism.
 When we created Délice in 2007, our goal was to join forces, talents and ideas within a network of exchange on the theme of food & gastronomy.
 With the experience we have accumulated since then and through our shared discussions, we are more than ever convinced that the future of our cities depends on the quality of our food.
 There is only one step from good eating to good living, and this step is called Délice!”

 Founder of Délice Network

 Former Deputy-Mayor of Lyon

 President of the Lyon Tourism Board

 Food and Gastronomy are complex topics for city institutions.
-Each Délice member has a different approach on what they include and how they can act as a public institutions.
+Each Délice member has a different approach to what they include and how they can act as public institutions.

-This diversity brings the strength of our network, with cities working on different concepts, different projects and with a different approach.
+This diversity brings the strength of our network, with cities working on different concepts, different projects, and different approaches.
 However, by joining the Délice network, member cities all agree to share common values around food and gastronomy: